haiduy0424/Quantitative-Portfolio-Risk-Management/README.md

 # DJIA Active vs. Passive: A Quantitative Portfolio Study

-An end-to-end portfolio research pipeline in Python that builds two long-only funds benchmarked against the Dow Jones Industrial Average (DJIA):
+This project represents an end-to-end portfolio research pipeline in Python that builds 2 long-only funds benchmarked against the Dow Jones Industrial Average (DJIA):

 - **Active fund:** a quantitative stock-selection and allocation strategy built on a Bayesian return model and constrained optimization.
 - **Passive fund:** a full index-replication fund that uses index futures for cash management and hedging.